Key Takeaways:

 Featured Programs

-There are 34 official Sea Grant universities and networks (consisting of multiple universities) in the United States.
-Below, we’ve highlighted 30 of the best of them based on such factors as relevant degree programs offered, scientific research conducted, research accomplishments, and field opportunities available to students.
+There are 34 official Sea Grant universities and networks, comprising multiple universities, in the United States.
+Below, we have highlighted 30 of the best based on factors such as relevant degree programs offered, scientific research conducted, research accomplishments, and field opportunities available to students.

 Clemson University